-We will continue to pave the way for effective and environmentally responsible solutions through engagement and transformative technology
+We will continue to pave the way for effective and environmentally responsible solutions through engagement and transformative technology.

 Strategic collaboration with the UQ Gatton School of Agriculture and Food Sciences and ongoing biological research will provide BHA with continued product development opportunities.

-Weed control – undergoing Agricultural Pesticides and Veterinary Medicine Authority (APVMA) registration.
+Bioherbicide weed control – undergoing Agricultural Pesticides and Veterinary Medicine Authority (APVMA) registration.
 Pre-public release orders are being taken as well as expressions of interest for trial sites.
 Apply here.